Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/building-blocks/Sim-Diasca-building-blocks-english.rst

 - in ``sim-diasca/src/core/src/probe/class_Probe.erl``, disable all key options: set the ``key_options`` attribute to an empty string

-More generally, if a problems occurs, you should check first that the probe report (ex: ``Test_probe.png``) was indeed generated.
+More generally, if a problems occurs, you should check first that the probe report (e.g. ``Test_probe.png``) was indeed generated.

 If yes, it must be a (minor) problem of the display tool, see the ``Probe Report Display Issues``_ section.

 If no, actually the PNG could not be generated.
-The next step is to check in your result directory that the data file (ex: ``Test_probe.dat``) and the command file (ex: ``Test_probe.p``) are correct, i.e. existing, not empty, and not corrupted.
+The next step is to check in your result directory that the data file (e.g. ``Test_probe.dat``) and the command file (e.g. ``Test_probe.p``) are correct, i.e. existing, not empty, and not corrupted.

 If these files seem correct, you can just check that you can generate the lacking PNG by yourself, by issuing on the command line::